 In addition, under FAR.
 3.104-7 violations or possible violations – when the contracting officer receives or obtains information of an actual or possible violation of 41 U.S.C.
 2102, 2103, or 2104, he or she must determine if the reported violation or possible violation has any impact on the pending award or selection of the contractor.
 See FAR 3.104-7(a).

 If the contracting officer believes that there is no evidence of procurement fraud or any impact on the procurement, then the contracting officer must forward the information concerning the violation or possible violation, along with his or her documentation supporting a determination, to an individual designated in accordance with agency procedures.
-This becomes especially important during litigation of a bid protest or when the facts are so critical that it can impact the public interest to such a degree that a Court may have to issue a Temporary Restraining Order (TRO).
+This becomes especially important during litigation of a bid protest or when the facts are so critical that they can impact the public interest to such a degree that a Court may have to issue a Temporary Restraining Order (TRO).
+Unfortunately, the contracting officer cannot simply turn a blind eye when there is evidence of government contract fraud.
+He or she must act by referring the matter to the appropriate law enforcement agency.

-How does this FAR Requirement Impact Contractor Procurement Fraud Investigations?
+How does the FAR 3.104 Requirement Impact Contractor Procurement Fraud Investigations?

-Many federal contractors, due to the subjective nature of the CO’s “conclusion” may now become subjected to a government investigation for procurement fraud.
+Many federal contractors, due to the subjective nature of the CO’s “conclusion” may now become subject to a government investigation for procurement fraud.
 A question may arise as to whether the CO has abused his or her authority by injecting a biased opinion knowing that the contractor’s company could face criminal liability.
+Has the contracting officer retaliated against the contractor?
+These are all questions raised at the beginning.
+However, issues can be further reviewed during an agency investigation.

-Although bad faith cases are difficult to prove in the federal procurement process, there could be specific facts to support a case that the contracting officer acted against the public interest because there was no credible evidence in the record to support a a federal government investigation to begin with.
-This FAR requirement can seriously impact a small business or large DOD contractor that are subject to a procurement fraud investigation.
+Although bad faith cases are difficult to prove in the federal procurement process, there could be specific facts to support a case that the contracting officer acted against the public interest because there was no credible evidence in the record to support a federal government contract investigation, to begin with.
+This FAR requirement can seriously impact a small business or large DOD contractor that is subject to a procurement fraud investigation.

 More on the contracting officer’s “discretion”

-Every government procurement investigation for procurement fraud starts with the initial evidence and allegations.
+Every government contract investigation for procurement fraud starts with the initial evidence and allegations.
+The investigation at some point almost always leads to allegations of violating the Federal False Claims Act.
+The respective agency initially gathers basic information and then develops a process that may take months or even years to accomplish.
+Investigators talk to many people, including contractor employees, agency contracting personnel and even family members.
 It is questionable sometimes whether federal investigators truly understand the underlying substantive regulations.
-For example, some procurement fraud investigations related to service disabled veteran owned small business fraud investigations (SDVOSB fraud) begin on the premise that the veteran’s SDVOSB’s status is based upon fraudulent claims or representations to the government.
+For example, some procurement fraud investigations related to service-disabled veteran-owned small business fraud investigations (SDVOSB fraud) begin on the premise that the veteran’s SDVOSB’s status is based upon fraudulent claims or representations to the government.

 Circumstantial evidence is usually the government’s case.
 However, courts should also look at the fact that the SDVOSB member has to go through rigorous tests and examinations to reach the percentage of disability.